RoDmitry/atoi_simd/README.md

 Supports negative values and validates the input.

 Supported output types: u8, i8, u16, i16, u32, i32, u64, i64, u128, i128, usize, isize.
-The 128 bit max slice length is 32 numbers (33 with '-' sign), because it's limited by AVX2.

 Has good test coverage, and can be considered safe.